AndrewRichards-Code/MIRU/README.md

 ## Features:
 - Crossplatform support with x64 and Android samples.
 - Crossplatform implementation of low level primitives such as Buffers, Images, CommandBuffers/Lists, Pipelines etc.
-- Built-in linear allocator for MemoryBlocks with automatic allocation and binding upon resource creation.
+- Built-in Allocator using D3D12MemoryAllocator/VulkanMemoryAllocator for automatic allocation and binding upon resource creation.
 - CPU Heap Allocator tracking and CPU Profiler.
 - Render Passes with Subpasses for both D3D12 and Vulkan.
 - Shader 'compiler' that builds DXIL and SPIR-V shader binaries from .hlsl source.